Prices from £17.99

 -

 Yasmin is another combined pill, but with a different type of progestogen.
 It still works in the same way as Rigevidon to prevent pregnancy.
-Yasmin is a 4th generation pill, which means the contained progesterone was developed more recently than the previous 3 generations of combined pills.
+Yasmin is a 4th generation pill, which means its progesterone was developed more recently than the previous 3 generations of combined pills.

 Rigevidon Yasmin Active ingredients (amount per tablet) ethinyl estradiol (30mcg) and levonorgestrel (150mcg)